205 W 5th Ave

-The Local Strategies for Physical Activity and Nutrition (LSPAN) grant focuses on creating policy, systems, and environmental (PSE) change in communities to encourage healthy nutrition guidelines, support breastfeeding-friendly environments, improve nutrition and active play in early learning systems, and implement activity-friendly built environments.
+The Local Strategies for Physical Activity and Nutrition (LSPAN) grant is no longer active.
+It focused on creating policy, systems, and environmental (PSE) change in communities to encourage healthy nutrition guidelines, support breastfeeding-friendly environments, improve nutrition and active play in early learning systems, and implement activity-friendly built environments.
 The Kittitas County Public Health Department is one of five recipients of this grant funding in Washington State.

 PSE change is a strategy that Public Health uses to help create settings in our community that encourage healthy behavior and choices.
 This approach can create sustainable, population level change.

 KCPHD will work on four different projects in Kittitas County as a part of the LSPAN grant.